 - Special Projects

 Annual grants up to $25,000 to fund a special project pursued by a full-time faculty member at the University.
 The object of the award is to fund a project that brings acclaim to the University.

 ORSP Discretionary Funding

 - ORSP Funding Request Form - Limited funds are available to support faculty activity that will lead to or augment sponsored research, service, and instruction.
 Activity supported includes travel, equipment and supplies, and student research assistants.
 ORSP also provides matching funds, voluntary or required, for external grants and contracts.
-Feel free to contact Jeffry Porter, Director, at 615-898-5010.
+Feel free to contact Dr. Jamie Burriss at (615) 494-7669.

 - Distinguished Creative Activity Award

 Each year, faculty members at MTSU nominate their peers for this distinguished award.
 This award recognizes creative achievement defined as "original, imaginative works of artistic merit as distinguished from empirical/analytical works of scholarly research."; This award also carries a monetary honorarium from the MTSU Foundation.

 - Distinguished Research Awards

 Each year, faculty members at MTSU nominate their peers for two Distinguished Research Awards.
 This award recognizes research achievement defined as "original creative scholarly activity, which generates new knowledge, product or application."; This award generally represents the combined results of a systematic research program.
 This award carries a monetary honorarium from the MTSU Foundation.

 Each year, this award recognizes one faculty member each year who, during the course of his or her career, has exhibited profound, sustained, and high quality contributions to the university and the profession in a variety of areas.